-All students entering the program must take PHIL 7010, the Proseminar, twice: once during their first Fall semester and once during their second Fall semester.
+All students entering the program - except those with a MA in philosophy from the University of Utah - must take PHIL 7010, the Proseminar, twice: once during their first Fall semester and once during their second Fall semester.
+In exceptional circumstances, graduate students can defer one of their required proseminars one calendar year with permission from the Graduate Committee.
+Exceptional cases will be managed to help the student remain in minimally good standing.

-3. Complete Approved Program of Study
+3. CompleteApproved Program of Study

 The expectation is that graduate students will use coursework to develop a broad understanding of the main areas of philosophy and of several more specialized areas of philosophy.
 After fulfilling the field requirements, students specializing in a particular area will be encouraged to complete their remaining course work in that area.
-After completion of coursework students must consult with the Director of Graduate Studies to ensure that they have completed their course requirements.
+After completion of coursework students must consult with the Graduate Advisor to ensure that they have completed their course requirements.

 PhD students who enter the program from another university, without a Master's degree, or with a Master's degree from a discipline other than philosophy, must complete at least 12 graduate level philosophy courses (other than PHIL 6920 and PHIL 7020), and 7 must be in the specified areas below.
 All 12 courses should be completed no later than the fifth semester of PhD study.
-Students transferring into the PhD program from the Master's program in philosophy at the University of Utah must have completed 6 of these 7 seven required distribution courses before they will be allowed to transfer, if they have no previous graduate training in philosophy prior to enrolling in the Master's program.
-PhD students who enter the program with a Master's degree in philosophy from an institution other than the University of Utah must complete at least 6 graduate level philosophy courses (other than PHIL 6920 and PHIL 7020), and 3 must be in the specified areas below.
+PhD students who enter the program with a Master's degree in philosophy must complete at least 6 graduate level philosophy courses (other than PHIL 6920 and PHIL 6920 and PHIL 7020), and 3 must be in the specified areas below.
 These 6 courses should be completed no later than the third semester of PhD study.
-Students transferring into the PhD program from the Master's program in philosophy at the University of Utah must have completed all 3 of the required distribution courses before they will be allowed to transfer, if they have previous graduate training in philosophy prior to enrolling in the Master's program.
-Courses taken for graduate credit at the University of Utah must be at the 6000- or 7000-level.
-Graduate Students ordinarily take three courses per semester.
-In addition, funded students who are TA's must register for 2 credits for PHIL 7020 and 1 credit of PHIL 6920.
-(This last requirement may be waived with approval from the department's Director of Graduate Studies.)